kdl-org/kdl/SPEC.md

 Strings](#identifier-string) `inf`, `-inf`, and `nan` are considered illegal identifiers and should yield a syntax error.

+The existence of these keywords does not imply that any numbers be represented as IEEE 754 floats.
+These are simply for clarity and convenience for any implementation that chooses to represent their numbers in this way.

 ### Boolean

 A boolean [Value](#value) is either the symbol `#true` or `#false`.
 These